SethBuilder/linkedin_apply_bot/README.md

 ## Usage
 1. Download in.rb
+2. gem install watir
-2. Fill in your linkedin username and password
+3. Fill in your linkedin username and password
-3. Run `ruby in.rb` on cmd or terminal
+4. Run `ruby in.rb` on cmd or terminal

 That's it!